-The competition to discover and acquire mineral projects considered to have commercial potential is intense.
 The Company competes with other mining companies, many of which are larger and have greater financial resources than the Company, including with respect to the discovery and acquisition of interests in mineral projects, financing of such projects, the recruitment and retention of qualified employees, securing other contract personnel and the obtaining of necessary equipment.
 There can be no assurance that the Company will be able to successfully compete against such companies.